Ha Giang Province

 Dien Bien Phu (DBP) plays a star role in Vietnam's modern history.
 It was in the surrounding countryside here, on 7 May 1954, that the French colonial forces were defeated by the Viet Minh in a decisive battle, and the days of their Indochina empire became numbered.
 The town sits in the heart-shaped Muong Thanh Valley, surrounded by heavily forested hills.

 Ha Giang is somewhere to recharge the batteries on the long road north.
-This town, bisected by the broad river Lo, is a provincial capital with clean streets and an understated ambience.
+This surprisingly large town, bisected by the broad Lo River, is a provincial capital with clean streets and an understated ambience.
 The main drag is P Nguyen Trai, which runs north–south paralleling the west bank of the Lo for 3km or so.
 You’ll find hotels, banks and restaurants on this road.

 Son La has prospered as a logical transit point between Hanoi and Dien Bien Phu.
 It’s not a must-see destination, but the surrounding scenery is impressive, and there are a few interesting diversions.
 The region is one of Vietnam’s most ethnically diverse and home to more than 30 different minorities, including Black Thai, Meo, Muong and White Thai.